WetHat/MarkdownToHtml/ProjectTemplate/markdown/README.md

 The initial configuration of the project contains all site assets locally.
 This allows the site to be viewed offline (without internet connection).

-## What Next
+## What Next?

 The project is fully functional with the out-of-the-box configuration.

-To author the HTML site following simple steps are needed:
+To author the HTML site following do this:
 1. Create Markdown files (`*.md`) in the `markdown` directory of the project.
-   All resources linked to by Markdown content such as images or videos are also added to this directory.
-Make sure to use only relative links to refer to other markdown files or media files.
+   All resources linked to by Markdown content such as images or videos should also added be to this directory.
+Make sure to use only **relative** links to to other markdown or media files.
 2. Build the site by executing the build script `Build.ps1`.
-3. Open the site's home page in the browser and review the content.
+3. Locate the site's home page in the `html` directory and open it in the browser

 For information about project structure and customization options check out the documentation for `New-StaticHTMLSiteProject`: